magao-x/handbook/handling/instrument_unpacking.rst

 -  Attach the 2x 2-wire lifting harnasses to the cart, and then to the load-spreader (which should still be on the crane)

--  Install the guide pins on opposite corners

--  Reposition the laod spreader to the cart position
+-  Reposition the load spreader to the cart position

 -  slowly Lift the cart up to the bottom of the table